jona-sassenhagen/statfail/nuisance_failure.md

 To directly and objectively estimate the influence of a set of stimuli on the dependent variables of interest, researchers can include confounds in their statistical model for the data.
 For traditional $t$-tests, ANOVAs and regression models, this corresponds to using multiple regression with the confounds as additional nuisance factors (including continuous factors).
-In multiple regression, all parameters are jointly estimated, and assuming the model is correct (includes all relevant variables) and the included variables are reliably measured [@westfall2016], these estimates are unbiased.^[More precisely, the ordinary least-squares procedure is, under the usual assumption of homoskedastic errors with mean zero, the best linear unbiased estimator (BLUE) of the model coefficients.]
+In multiple regression, all parameters are jointly estimated, and assuming the assumptions of the linear model are fulfilled (including all relevant variables being present and homoskedasticity of errors) and the included variables are reliably measured [@westfall2016], these estimates are unbiased (in the sense of a Best Linear Unbiased Estimator).
-Thus, a manipulation effect estimated by a model also containing nuisance factors corresponds to the effect of manipulation while accounting for nuisance influence.
+Thus, a manipulation effect estimated by a model also containing nuisance variables corresponds to the effect of manipulation while accounting for nuisance influence.
 Importantly, to prevent $p$-value "fishing", the choice of selecting covariates to include must be made on principled grounds, either *a priori* or via unbiased model selection procedures.

 Hierarchical/multilevel modeling [a.k.a mixed-effects modeling; see also @pinheirobates2000a;@gelman.hill:2006; @fox:2016] provides the necessary extension to the regression procedure for repeated-measures designs.